Dr Bandy Lee warned five years ago Trump was dangerous. She’s more worried now

 Dr Bandy Lee warned five years ago that Trump was dangerous.
 She’s more worried now

 Psychiatrist Bandy Lee works with gang leaders and maximum security offenders.
 When Donald Trump ran for office, she noticed frightening similarities and warned the world.
 Much of her predictions have come - or are coming - true.
-Now, she’s worried about America’s “demise,” she tells Sheila Flynn
+Now, she’s worried about America’s ‘demise’, she tells Sheila Flynn

 Bandy Lee grew up in an immigrant Bronx family of doctors and scientists.
-Politics never particularly interested her personally or professionally as she pusued a successful career in psychiatry.
+Politics never particularly interested her personally or professionally as she pursued a successful career in psychiatry.

 Until she became so concerned by Donald Trump’s behaviour and rhetoric.
 She could only call it one thing: Dangerous.
 Very much so.